Encoding the Ethiopic Manuscript Tradition

 The Ethiopian literary tradition cannot be studied outside a wider context of Oriental traditions.
 Thus, whenever possible, we will take the relationship between translations of Greek and Arabic texts in Ethiopic with their Vorlage and versions in other languages into consideration.
 The alignment of such units is complex and requires referring to external reference works for specific traditions when they are available.

 We encode this information in two distinct places.
-We give all possible titles of a work
+We give all possible titles of

 and assign types and